Geonovum/sospilot/docs/data.rst

 #.
 The Core AQ DB can be used for OWS (WMS/WFS) services via GeoServer (possibly using VIEW by Measurements/Stations JOIN)
 #.
 The SOS ETL process transforms core AQ data to SOS Observations and publishes Observations using SOS-T InsertObservation
 #.
 These three processes run continuously (via cron)
 #.
-Each process always knows its progress and where it needs to resume, even after it has been stopped (by storing a 'timestamp' in Progress table)
+Each process always knows its progress and where it needs to resume, even after it has been stopped (by storing a progress/checkpoint info)

-These three ETL processes manage their ``last sync-time`` within the Database.
+These last two ETL processes manage their ``last sync-time`` using a separate ``progress table`` within the database.
+The first (Harvester) only needs to check if a particular XML file (as they have a unique file name) has already been stored.

 Advantages of this approach: